UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 Therefore, instead of blocking function, we mainly use **Non-blocking Transmit/Recieve Function**.
 Instead of let the MCU keep asking whether we have completed sending/receiving data, the non-blocking function will send a interupt signal to MCU if the UART hardware have completed sending/receiving a **Fixed Length** data.

-#### Enabling UART Interrupts
+### Enabling UART Interrupts

 Here's how to activate the interupt function.
-Go to `NVIC Settings`, enable `USART/UART X global interrupt` then click `GENERATE CODE` on the upper right corner of the page.
+Go to `NVIC Settings`, in the `.ioc` file, enable `USART/UART X global interrupt` then click the gear button marked as `Device Configuration Tool Code Generation` right next to the `Run` button(the green circle with a white triangle inside).

 ![](./image/nvic.png)

-#### Non-blocking Transmit function
+### Non-blocking Transmit function

 ```c
 HAL_UART_Transmit_IT(UART_HandleTypeDef *huart, uint8_t *pData, uint16_t Size);